HomeRobot: Open-Vocabulary Mobile Manipulation: Open-Vocabulary Mobile Manipulation

 \textbf{Objects.} These are split into \textit{seen} vs. \textit{unseen} \textit{categories} and \textit{instances}.
 In particular, at test time we look at unseen instances of seen or unseen categories; i.e. no seen manipulable object from training appears during evaluation.
 Agents must pick and place any requested object.

-\textbf{Receptacles.} We include common household receptables (e.g. tables, chairs, sofas) in our dataset; unlike with manipulable objects, all possible receptacle categories are seen during training.
+\textbf{Receptacles.} We include common household receptacles (e.g. tables, chairs, sofas) in our dataset; unlike with manipulable objects, all possible receptacle categories are seen during training.

-\textbf{Scenes.} We have both a simulated scene dataset, and a fixed set of real-world scenes with specific furniture arrangements and objects.
+\textbf{Scenes.} We have both a simulated scene dataset and a fixed set of real-world scenes with specific furniture arrangements and objects.
 In both simulated and real scenes, we use a mixture of objects from \textit{previously-seen} categories, and objects from \textit{unseen} categories as the goal \object{} for our \ovmmLong{} task.
-We hold out \textit{validation} and \textit{test} scenes, which do not appear in the training data; while some receptacles may re-appear, they will be at previously-unseen locations, and target object instances will be unseen.
+We hold out \textit{validation} and \textit{test} scenes, which do not appear in the training data; while some receptacles may re-appear, they will be at previously unseen locations, and target object instances will be unseen.

 \textbf{Scoring.} We compute success for each stage: finding \object{} on \start{}, successfully picking up \object{}, finding \goal{}, and placing \object{} on the goal.
 Overall success is true if all four stages were accomplished.
-We also compute a single \textit{partial success} metric as a tie-breaker, in which agents receive 1 point for each successive stage accomplished per episode, normalized by the number of stages.
+We compute \textit{partial success} as a tie-breaker, in which agents receive 1 point for each successive stage accomplished, normalized by the number of stages.
 More details in Appendix~\ref{sec:metrics}.